CamCove-Crichton/Whiskey-d_Away/README.md

 - Decided to also add in the sort by selector on the tour experience template to allow users to have more flexibility to sort the experiences by price, rating and alphabetical order, as well as when on the tour experiences template, it shows the total number of results for experiences found, and works with the filters
 - Using some javascript to handle the selectors for the drop down enables the user to click the option they want to sort by
 - Created a button to display when the user scrolls down the page, to make it easy for the user to get back to the top of the page when required
+- Began working on the basket app, to allow users to add tour experiences to their basket by creating the app, including it in my installed apps in the main project settings.py file, then creating a view, template and url and adding the url to the main project level urls file

 ### Future Developments